slatedocs/slate/source/index.md

 The TOC panel on the left hand side of the panel is composed of the following elements starting at the top and moving to the bottom:

 * The Logo - this is generated from the logo held in the logo.png file held in the source directory.
 We want to use this same Cisco Logo for all documents.
-* The Table of Contents - DevNet Slate only uses the first two level of headers in the Table of Contents.
+* The Table of Contents - DevNet Slate only uses the first three level of headers in the Table of Contents.
 By default, on the H1 is normally displayed.
 If a user selects a H1 item, the TOC will expand to display the H2 items underneath it.
-H3 and below are not displayed.
+If the user selects a H2 item, the TOC will expand to display the H3 items underneath it.
+Headers from 4 and below are not displayed.
 * The TOC Footer - for this we want Cisco Copyright Information.

 ### Document Body